In California, we have a lot of special flood zones, and if you live in any of them - you know that Flood insurance is a must

 - Debris removal costs

-- Some personal belongings such as clothing, furniture and electronics
+- Some personal belongings, such as clothing, furniture, and electronics

-- Portable air conditioners, dishwashers and microwaves
+- Portable air conditioners, dishwashers, and microwaves

 - Washer and dryer

-- Food freezer and food in it
+- Food freezer and food stored in it

-Contact us today for a free quote and consultation about your flood insurance needs.
+Please contact us today for a free quote and consultation about your flood insurance needs.